Linth–Limmern Power Stations: Design and operation

 Between Lake Mutt and Lake Limmern are the Mutt Power Station, in service since 1965 containing a single 4.4 MW Pelton turbine, and the latest expansion to the complex, the Limmern Power Station, which completed commissioning in late 2017 and has four 250 MW Francis pump-turbine.
-This four reversible pump-turbines are of slip energy recovery variable-speed type.
+These four reversible pump-turbines are of slip energy recovery variable-speed type.
 During periods of low demand, water can be pumped from Lake Limmern to Lake Mutt and when energy demand is high, the water is released down for generation.
 The same turbines that pump the water to Lake Mutt reverse into generator mode.
 The difference in elevation between the two lakes affords a net hydraulic head of 623 m.

 Lake Limmern also provides water to the Tierfehd Power Station further down in the valley for conventional hydroelectric generation and pumped-storage.
 This power station includes three 87 MW Pelton turbines, in service since 1964, and one 140 MW Francis reversible pump-turbine, that was added to the complex in 2009.
 Additionally, the Hintersand Balancing Reservoir provides water to two 20 MW Pelton turbines also within the Tierfehd Power Station.
 Also in this Power Station, a 34 MW electrically driven pump allows the transfer of water from Hintersand Reservoir up to Lake Limmern.

 Water used for power generation at Tierfehd is discharged into the Tierfehd Balancing Reservoir.
 The water in this reservoir can either be pumped back up to Lake Limmern or directed down to the Linthal Power Station, which has two 17.2 MW Pelton turbines.
 From there, the Linthal Power Station discharges the water into the Linthal Balancing Reservoir and into the Linth river.

+Standseilbahn Linth-Limmern is a funicular from Tierfehd to the Limmern Power Station.